 How to Take a Screenshot

 Perhaps the greatest barrier to resolving problems over the phone is the simple fact that your tech support agent can't see your computer screen.
 One simple way to work around this barrier is the screen shot.
-This guide will tell you how to take an image of your screen, or part of your screen, and save it as an image file, which can then be sent via email, added to a Slide Show presentation, or etc. The following includes instructions for Windows, Mac OS X, and Chrome OS.
-In addition, there are simple guides on using external software for screen shots such as Snagit and Jing
+This guide will tell you how to take an image of your screen, or part of your screen, and save it as an image file, which can then be sent via email, added to a Slide Show presentation, or etc. The following includes instructions for Windows and Mac OS.

 Step-by-Step Guide